 Roommate Conflict: Resolving the Issues

 First step: Speak to your roommate.
 Communicate the issues when the time is right (both parties need to mutually agree on a time).
 Listen to what the other has to say.
 Revisit the rules you mutually put in place.
 Compromise and move forward; working on a relationship is about give and take.

 Second step: Speak with your R.A. and ask for help on mediation.
 Your R.A. is a neutral party and should be able to see both sides and offer resolution.

-Third step: Set up a meeting with the Director of Residence, Paul O’Driscoll.
+Third step: Set up a meeting with the Residence Manager.
 Both parties need to be in attendance in order to present the issue.
 A decision will be made in regards to a room transfer at this point.